 Use the Background Music Level control to set the level to which the volume of all Sounds (Keyboard, Style, Player, Pad...) will be reduced when TalkOver is engaged.
 100% corresponds to no level reduction.

-Using the effects and voice harmonization
+Using the voice/guitar effects

 Choosing a Voice/Guitar Preset